Race Details Sea To Summitadmin2024-02-22T15:04:34-05:00

-We want to thank you for registering to be part of the 2020 Sea to Summit Triathlon, to be held on July 25.
+We want to thank you for registering to be part of the 2024 Sea to Summit Triathlon, to be held on July 27.
 Among the seven triathlons which we direct, S2S is a favorite.
 And a favorite of our racers, too: Sea to Summit was voted as one of the top five “bucket list” races in the world by the Triathlete’s Choice Awards.

 This guide is our attempt to cover every detail which we have either experienced or could envision.
 Please take the time to read carefully and have your porter read as well.

-THURSDAY, JULY 23
+TUESDAY, JULY 23

-FRIDAY, JULY 24
+FRIDAY, JULY 26

-SATURDAY, JULY 25
+SATURDAY, JULY 27

 5:30 am: Race start

-6:30 am: Cut-off for swim.
+6:30: Cut-off for swim.
 Any athlete who finishes after this point is disqualified.
 They can no longer be considered an official racer

 4:30 pm: Cut-off at finish line.
 Athletes who finish after this time will not have their time recorded or receive a finisher’s medal

-All athletes must affix their race number and “tail light” to their seatpost (supplied at packet pick-up).
-If a racer changes bikes en route, he/she must also transfer the bike number andtail light
+All athletes must affix their race number and “safety tail light” to their bike’s seatpost (supplied at packet pick-up).
+If a racer changes bikes en route, he/she must also transfer the bike number and tail light